A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding allows a maximum of 6 payouts before transitioning to a live account, while Lucid Trading allows 6.
 After reaching the cap, payout restrictions typically relax on the live account.

-Overall, Lucid Trading scores higher (77 vs 66) on our trader-friendliness index.
+Overall, Lucid Trading scores higher (75 vs 61) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, fewer trading restrictions.
-That said, Apex Trader Funding wins on better profit split.
+That said, Apex Trader Funding wins on better profit split, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.